941477276/bts-vue/doc-site/src/siteDocs/introduce.en-US.md

-#BsVue
+#BtsVue
-`Bootstrap Vue`, or `BsVue` for short, is a set of component libraries based on Vue.js 3.x and Bootstrap UI.
+`Bootstrap Vue`, or `BtsVue` for short, is a set of component libraries based on Vue.js 3.x and Bootstrap UI.

 It is suitable for user-oriented or background management products, and adapts to different types of devices such as PCs, tablets, and mobile phones.